sodafoundation/architecture-analysis/specs/capri/Passwor_Encryption_Design.md

 ## Motivation

-Currently, the password used by other components such as cinder, kubernetes, MultiCloud to interact with OpenSDS is not encrypted, which causes the user’s information being easily leaked.
+Currently, the password used by other components such as cinder, kubernetes, MultiCloud to interact with OpenSDS is not encrypted, which means the user’s information can be leaked easily.

 ### Goals